allytrope/ped/README.md

 ## Input pedigree
 The input pedigree file should be a tab-delimited file, consisting of three columns in the order: child, sire, and dam.
 Can be specified as a positional argument or through `stdin`.
-Any rows not starting with `#` are interpreted as individuals, so any header or column names should start with `#` or be left out.
+Any rows not starting with `#` are interpreted as individuals, so any header or column names should start with `#` or be excluded.

 ## Probands
-Probands can be specified for filtering individuals with the corresponding `-d <int>` option.
+Probands are the individuals from whom relatives will be determined using the filtering methods.
+Only one of the following options for specifying probands can be used.
+Using one will also require either `-d <int>` or `-r <float>`.

 ### `-P <probands_file>`
 A file containing a list of probands, one per line.